mech/Learning-Notes/FrontEnd/JavaScript/React/Hooks.md

 ## useReducer

+> Should I use multiple useState or useReducer?
+>
+> For independent things (isHovering and textInput), multiple useState.
+>
+> For things that change together (isFetching and fetchedItems), or if their next state depends on previous (todos), I prefer useReducer. - https://twitter.com/dan_abramov/status/1083330668522864640

 The general pattern of dispatching and then centralizing the logic to transition between states at a higher level seems to be having great success.
 It also solves many quirks with callbacks in React, leads to many more intuitive solutions around complex state transitions.
 Especially in a concurrent world.

 So I see useReducer as the central API more so than useState. useState is still nice since it's very concise for simple use cases and easy to explain, but people should probably look into useReducer or similar patterns early on.